 The Downsides of the ESPN App

-As you can probably tell by now, my experience with the ESPN app was quite enjoyable.
+As you can probably see by now, using the ESPN app was a lot of fun for me.

 With that in mind, although there isn’t a lot to complain about I have a couple of suggestions for the developer’s team.